 However, these costs are relatively low and tend to be fairly consistent among different companies.
 When you're already navigating inspections, repair requests, and appraisals, calling several different companies to find a $50 discount probably isn't worth the hassle!

 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Nebraska, real estate commission costs an average of $11,036 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Nebraska, real estate commission costs an average of $14,072 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket.